PedroMathieu/ES-LETI-1Sem-2022-Grupo-11/README.md

 Upon parsing the info from the webcal link, the server waits for a request from the web page, after which it provides it with the requested information for the display (e.g. the events of a given day upon it being clicked).

+### Web-side

+With a combination of HTML, CSS and JavaScript, the Web Calendar starts with a display of a monthly calendar of the current month (based on the local date of your device), which is able to be scrolled from month to month by clicking on the arrows on each side of it.

+A hyperlink is displayed below the calendar which allows for the user to input their desired webcal link.
+This link is then processed on the back-end to give back to the server objects capable of displaying the events of said user.

+Upon a webcal link being inserted, if no errors occur, the name associated with the calendar will be displayed to the right side of the calendar, alongside a combo box.
+This combo box can be used when more webcal links are inserted in order to display on the calendar, through color-coding, the best dates for a meeting to be set.
+Green are the recommended days for a meeting, Yellow are the less optimal, but still potentially good days to set a meeting, and Red is not recommended date for a meeting to be set.

+The colors for each day are updated live when the user checks more of the calendar combo boxes available (expected behaviour is for more green to be displayed when less calendars are selected, as there are less conflicting events to work with).

+On the top-right corner of the calendar a "Find Meeting" button can be used to find the best timeslot for a meeting to be had, given a start-date and an end-date provided by the user to search for said timeslot.

+## What is missing

+Planned for the project were functionalities such as being able to insert new events for each user, as well as finding a form of periodic meetings (such as weekly, bi-weekly, etc.).
+These functionalities, due to various circumstances, weren't able to be implemented in time for release.

+Some features are also only partially complete, such as the FindMeeting feature, which ill-prepared for a potential lack of a timeslot for a meeting, as well as any kind of error server-side.